A Beginners Guide to Lead Gen.

 If you want to take your lead generation to the next level, you should consider hosting a webinar.
 Successful internet marketers know the power behind a well-planned webinar.

 Webinars are a relatively low-cost, easy, and effective way to share your message with a large targeted audience who actually asked for it when they registered.
 Furthermore, this content can be shared over and over again across multiple marketing channels.

 I remember the first time I had put together a live webinar.
 I was so worried I wouldn’t get very many people to register for it.
 I was worried I chose a bad time or maybe it was something that the people didn’t even want.

-Then came the launch day.
-I nervously sat waiting for people to sign on and my heart began to sink and there were no where near the amount of applicants that signed up to attend actually logging on.
+Then came launch day.
+I nervously sat waiting for people to sign on and my heart began to sink when nowhere near the number of applicants that signed up to attend actually logged on.